apollographql/rover-init-starters/start-with-typescript/getting-started.md

 }
 ```

 4. Click `► GetProducts` to run the request.
-You'll get the same response back as before.
+You'll get the same response back as before, but this time, the request was handled by the router.

-When you want to test your supergraph, visit http://localhost:4000. `rover dev` is how you test and validate your supergraph.
-As more services/subgraphs get added to your graph, you'll need to validate that one subgraph server's changes work correctly with the rest of your supergraph.
+As you continue to add more subgraphs to the supergraph, you'll need to validate that one subgraph's changes work correctly with the rest of your supergraph.

 # Time to build your API